G&L Musical Instruments

-G&L is an American guitar manufacturing company founded by Leo Fender, George Fullerton, and Dale Hyatt in the late 1970s.
-G&L produces electric guitars and basses with designs based on some classic Fender instruments.
-The company also produces effects units.
-G&L's most notable player is Jerry Cantrell, vocalist and guitarist of Alice in Chains, having played several models of the guitar since the '80s, Cantrell also has his own signature Tribute Series Rampage and Superhawk.
-Cantrell can be seen playing a single-humbucker G&L Rampage in the music video for Alice in Chains' "Man In The Box".
+G&L was an American guitar manufacturing company founded by Leo Fender, George Fullerton, and Dale Hyatt in 1980.
+G&L produced electric guitars and basses with designs based on some classic Fender instruments.
+The company also produced effects units for a short while such as the G&L Double Barrel Vari-Boost and the G&L Buckshot Overdrive.
+Notable players of G&L instruments include Carl Perkins and Jerry Cantrell.

-Founding
+History

 Leo Fender sold his eponymous company Fender in 1965.
 He designed and produced instruments for Music Man in the 1970s through his company CLF Research.
 When relations with Music Man soured, G&L was created to continue operations apart from Music Man.
 The G&L name comes from two founders' first names, George Fullerton and Leo Fender.

-G&L instruments are similar to the classic Fenders, but with some Leo Fender modern innovations.
-They are built at the same facility on Fender Avenue in Fullerton, California that produced the early Music Man instruments.
-G&L instruments are not widely distributed but are highly regarded by many musicians and collectors.
-The relatively small scale of production further allows for more custom options that are not possible on larger production lines.
+G&L instruments were similar to the classic Fenders, but with some Leo Fender modern innovations.
+They were built at the same facility on Fender Avenue in Fullerton, California that produced the early Music Man instruments.
+G&L instruments were not widely distributed but are highly regarded by many musicians and collectors.
+The relatively small scale of production further allowed for more custom options that were not possible on larger production lines.

-After the death of Leo Fender in 1991, Fender's wife, Phyllis Fender, passed the management of G&L to John C. McLaren of BBE Sound.
+After the death of Leo Fender in 1991, Fender's wife, Phyllis Fender, passed the management of G&L to John C. McLaren Sr. of BBE Sound.
 George Fullerton remained a permanent consultant until his death on July 4, 2009, and Leo's wife Phyllis remained as Honorary Chairperson of G&L until her death in July 2020.

 In a print advertisement for G&L, Leo Fender claimed the G&L line of instruments were "the best instruments I have ever made."

+According to G&L employees—including James Gay, Master Builder at the G&L Custom Shop—all production staff were furloughed on Monday, September 15, 2025, after several weeks without pay.
+Two weeks later, on September 29, 2025, all employees were formally terminated and issued severance packages.
+No official statement has been released by the company’s owners, the McLaren family, regarding G&L’s future.
+However, social media has been filled with speculation and unverified reports suggesting a possible sale of the company and its intellectual property, including rights to Leo Fender’s name and likeness.

+On October 6, 2025, Fender Musical Instruments Corporation applied to trademark the mark "Leo Fender" with the United States Patent and Trademark Office and Leo Fender's name and likeness began to appear prominently on Fender's website.
+According to the California Secretary of State, G&L's parent company BBE terminated its corporate status with the state on October 28.
+By November, the interior of the G&L factory on Fender Avenue had been largely cleared out, with most of the equipment either sold or discarded.